Approved by Birmingham City Council

 for TXII and TX4.

-In July 2020, Birmingham's Clean Air Zone (CAZ) will be introduced to improve air quality (note: start date delayed due to coronavirus).
+On 1st June 2021, Birmingham's Clean Air Zone (CAZ) will be introduced to improve air quality (note: start date delayed due to coronavirus).

 Pollution caused by vehicles has a harmful effect on the health of people living, working and studying in the city.